About Us

 Mentors aid and support our students in the technical aspects of the competition, including robot design, materials, robot building, marketing, business management and safety supervision.
 Mentor involvement has created an outstanding environment for students.
 Mentors assist the students in the concept development, design, and assembly of our robots.

 Parents manage logistics and details associated with the running of the team, including communications, transportation, meals, team activities and fundraisers.
-Parent involvement has helped assure that we work in an outstanding environment for both studying and working.
-Our parents provide meals two and sometimes three times a week, staff our study hall, and host team parties.
+Parent involvement has helped assure that we work in an outstanding environment.
+Our parents also provide meals and host team parties.

 Over the years, our team has reached out to many local elementary and middle schools to help them startFIRST Lego League (FLL) teams.
 We have started FLL teams at several middle and elementary schools in our district.
 We send students from our team out to these FLL teams as mentors to aid and encourage the development of these young students.
 For several years in December, we hosted the annual Des Moines FLL Regional.
 More recently we have volunteered at FLL regionals in the area and started doing weekly workshops at a local elementary school, Concord International Elementary.
 We also have supported several local FRC teams during their rookie years, such as Mount Rainier High School and Thomas Jefferson High School.
 To learn more see our Outreach page.